 The principles of writing documents in LaTeX is very similar to writing in HTML and styling using CSS.
 Simplified, the files used in LaTeX are template files for formatting and styling, source code files for your content, and output files.
 The output files are the formatted pdf-files.
 Another feature of LaTeX is the handling of the references using e.g., BibTeX.

-Below are som Tips & Trix on using LaTeX that I have collected over the years, most often as frequent errors in students’ papers.
+Below are som Tips & Trix on using LaTeX that I have collected over the years, most often as frequent errors in students’ works.

 Tips on how to organize the LaTeX project during writing